kumarutkarsh99/zomato-chatbot/README.md

-# Zomato Chatbot – Bengaluru Hotels
+# Zomato Chatbot – Bengaluru Restaurants
 [Live Demo](https://zomato-chatbot-frontend.vercel.app/)

-A smart conversational chatbot built to simulate Zomato-like functionality, focusing on hotels in **Bengaluru**.
+A smart conversational chatbot built to simulate Zomato-like functionality, focusing on restaurants in **Bengaluru**.
 Users can interact with the bot to **track orders, book dine-ins, and order food**, all via natural language using **Dialogflow**.

 ## Table of Contents